 PR-03311: Juvare Federal Cloud (JFC) will be used by the VHA Chief of Staff's Office as an emergency management notification system that allows for the ability to reach veterans in adverse situations.

 3. Legal Authority and SORN

-H. A citation of the legal authority to operate the IT system.
+H. What is the citation of the legal authority to operate the IT system?